 Because the message: “For everyone with problem X” triggers the reaction:

-“Yes, but I’m not like everyone – my problem is different (or: more specific).
+“Yes, but I’m not like everyone – my problem is different.
 I’ll keep looking for a solution”.

-Seek to appeal to fewer people, and you’ll get more opportunities and buyers as a result.
+So if you want an easier time at landing clients, seek to appeal to fewer people.
+You’ll get more opportunities and buyers as a result.

 On another note:

 I’m building an app that coaches you on working your pipeline, moving your deals forward – and closing them faster and at better rates.

 It’s called SalesFlow Coach, and we’re scheduled for beta-release in June 2022.